Is a home battery worth it in Perth in 2026? The honest numbers

 You're on A1 with low evening consumption: If your evening electricity draw is under 4–5 kWh/day (retired couple who go to bed by 8pm, very frugal household), the battery won't fully cycle its capacity regularly.
 Partial cycling reduces annual savings.

-You can't shift to Midday Saver: If your household is genuinely high-consumption in the 3–9pm window (shift workers, large family, no load flexibility), the 55.33c peak rate makes Midday Saver itself potentially uneconomic — a battery can't change that if consumption habits can't shift.
+You can't shift to Midday Saver: If your household is genuinely high-consumption in the 3–9pm window (shift workers, large family, no load flexibility), the 55.33c peak rate makes Midday Saver itself potentially uneconomic.
+A battery can't change that if consumption habits can't shift.

 System economics already poor: If your solar system is already barely paying back (small system, high shading, poor orientation), adding a battery extends the total payback without addressing the underlying system performance issue.